 Using Mule ESB to exchange business flow data between distribution portals, SQL Server and Oracle Databases.

 The client, a global manufacturer, was born from innovation.
-60 years ago saw the introduction of its first product, wiring duct, a new invention that uniquely organized control panel wiring and allowed new wires to be added quickly and neatly.
+60 years ago saw the introduction of its first product, the wiring duct, a new invention that uniquely organized control panel wiring and allowed new wires to be added quickly and neatly.
 Since then, the manufacturer has introduced numerous problem-solving products and remained committed to providing innovative electrical and network infrastructure solutions.

 What is Mule ESB?